cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 ## Configure Real Applications

-Based on the example above, kubernetes is able to mount over the top of the default CA certificate bundle.
+Based on the example above, Kubernetes is able to mount over the top of the default CA certificate bundle.
 You can use this with applications assuming you know where the default locations they retrieve CA certificates from.